+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
+The kitchen contains floor and wall mounted storage units.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas fire and fireplace within the lounge.
-Other fireplaces have been blocked/removed.
+There is a disused fire and fireplace within the lounge and a gas fire and fireplace within the family room.
+Any other fireplaces have been blocked/removed.
 Internal decorations Visually inspected.
-Internal decorative finishes are generally papered or painted.
-Cellars None.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+3333333 Internal decorative finishes are generally papered or painted. internal decorative linishes are generally papered or painted.
+Cellars None. removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical consumer unit is located within the entrance vestibule.
+The electrical consumer unit is located within the kitchen.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
 The gas meter is located in an external meter box.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
 Visible sections of pipework are of copper and PVC materials.
-I. Sanitary fittings in the bathroom comprise a white suite with low level wc, wash-hand basin, bath and shower cabinet.
+Sanitary fittings in the shower room comprise a white suite with low

-Heating and hot water

-Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Water, plumbing, bathroom fittings level W.C., wash hand basin and shower cabinet.
+There is a fitted sink unit within the kitchen.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.

-There is a 'Worcester' wall mounted gas heated boiler situated within the kitchen.

-This serves water filled steel panelled radiators throughout the house and it also provides domestic hot water.
+There is a 'Worcester' wall mounted gas heating boiler situated within the kitchen.
+This serves water filled steel panelled radiators throughout the house and also provides domestic hot water.
+Drainage Drainage covers etc were not lifted.

-Drainage

-Drainage covers etc were not lifted.

 Neither drains nor drainage systems were tested.
 Drainage is to the main sewerage system.

-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

-Smoke alarms have been installed.
+There are smoke alarms installed.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.

-Any additional limits to inspection
+Any additional limits to inspection Parts of the property, which are covered, unexposed or